cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("publipha")` estimates models accounting for publication bias or p-hacking using a Bayesian framework.
 - `r pkg("metafor")` provides the test of excess significance.
 - `r pkg("phacking")` provides methods for cases where selection has taken place within and between studies.
-- `r pkg("multibiasmeta")` conducts sensitivity analyses for the joint effects of internal and publication biases
+- `r pkg("multibiasmeta")` conducts sensitivity analyses for the joint effects of internal and publication biases.

 #### Other study designs